Senior Police Leadership - Postgraduate Certificate

 This new certificate is attained through the completion of six 4.5-day-long course blocks.
 All courses are delivered at the Trent Durham GTA campus, conveniently located in the Greater Toronto Area.
 The full postgraduate certificate can be completed in under 12 months, starting as early as September 2019.
 The flexibility of the program also allows learners to complete course blocks on their own schedule and choose from a variety of dates that are most convenient.

 Fees for the Postgraduate Certificate in Senior Police Leadership include: standard tuition; $150 course fee; and ancillary fees.
 All fees are subject to change.
 For 2019/20, the full cost of the certificate program is approximately $9,000.

-To be eligible for this program you must be an active member of a police service with a rank of sergeant or above.
+To be eligible for this program you must be an active member of a police service with a rank of sergeant or above or a civilian equivalent supervisor.
 A letter of support from your senior officer is also required.
 This program is also open to executive members of any police association.
 The member only needs to be endorsed in writing by the executive board of the police association.